prebid/prebid.github.io/dev-docs/bidders/slimcut.md

 ---

 ### Overview
 This documentation covers the parameters for the **SlimCut** bidder adapter.
-And is intended to be referenced by publishers using prebid 1.x.
+And is intended to be referenced by publishers using prebid 1.0 and later.

 ### Bid Params